mebrett/omkdatasets/README.md

 ## Files

 The following headings correspond to the two directories in this repo.
 Each paragraph explains the contents and structure of a specific csv file.

 ### General Datasets

 *HolmesCanon*: all of the Sherlock Holmes short stories and novels written by Sir Arthur Conan Doyle.
 Descriptions and media sourced from Wikipedia.
 The `File` column has urls to Wikimedia images.

+*Cheeses*: a silly csv of cheeses.
+The `type` and `country of origin` columns could map to a controlled vocabulary.
+The `milk` column uses `;` for a multi-value separator.
+The `FileUrl` column has urls to Wikimedia images.

 ### Omeka S Datasets